 Evidence from the French perinatal cohort demonstrated that neonatal ART, especially if more than one drug, can delay the detection of both HIV DNA and RNA in the infant [79].
 For this reason, the second and third HIV molecular tests are performed at 2 weeks and 2 months after stopping PEP, i.e. usually at 4-6 weeks and 10-12 weeks of age depending on PEP duration.
 If all tests are negative and the baby is not being/has not been breastfed, parents can be informed that the child does not have HIV.
 For infants at HIGH RISK of infection, an additional early HIV test may be undertaken at 2-3 weeks of age.
-For infants breastfeeding from women on cART (see section 9.4), HIV viral diagnostic tests should be undertaken at least monthly for the woman and infant while breastfeeding, and then additionally for the infant, at 4 and 8 weeks after complete cessation of breastfeeding.
+For infants breastfeeding from women on cART

+(see section 9.4), HIV viral diagnostic tests should be undertaken at least monthly for the woman and infant while breastfeeding, and then additionally for the infant, at 4 and 8 weeks after complete cessation of breastfeeding.

-Loss of maternal HIV antibodies should be confirmed at 18-24 months of age [80].
-Ideally an HIV antibody test should be used to confirm loss of maternal antibodies rather than a combined HIV antibody-antigen test.
-Combined tests (fourth generation and above) are highly sensitive and may still give a positive HIV result until up to 2 years of age [81].
+Loss of maternal HIV antibodies should be confirmed at 22-24 months of age [80].
+Ideally an HIV antibody test should be used to confirm loss of maternal antibodies rather than a combined HIV antibody-antigen test, and this will almost always be negative by 18 months of age in an uninfected infant.
+However, combined tests (fourth generation and above) are commonly used and may still give a positive HIV result until up to 2 years of age [81].
 Testing for loss of maternal HIV antibody remains important as, rarely, late postnatal infection may occur, even when all early HIV viral genome diagnostic tests were negative (French Perinatal cohort: 5/4539 cases) [82].
 This may be due to breastfeeding, premastication of infant food or unknown intrafamilial exposure.